eramons/techblog/content/post/cozy.md

 __Goal:__

-_Deploy cozy on my home made kubernetes cluster__
+_Deploy cozy on my home made kubernetes cluster_

 The k8s home-made cluster on bare-metal was meant to be an exercise more than a permanent setup.
 Still I needed at least an application in order to try it out :)

-Cozy is ...
-TODO
+Cozy is a personal, free and self-hostable cloud platform, written in Go.
+The platform aims at simplifying the use of a personal cloud and at allowing the users to take back ownership of their privacy.

 According to the developer documentation, there are following "official" ways for hosting cozy:
 - non-official debian packages
-- ?
 - self-built

+There is no official Docker images.
+There is some work available on Dockerhub, ...

 __Milestones:__